Troop500/troop500.github.io/pages/families.md

 ## Uniform

-The formal BSA uniform is termed a "Class A".
+The formal SA uniform is termed a "Class A".
 The Class A uniform consists of the following:

 - Scout Uniform Shirt with dark green epaulets and the following patches (Proper placement of the badges is shown in the Scout Handbook):
 	- Lake Erie Council